PipedreamHQ/docs/docs/destinations/snowflake/README.md

 Pipedream is [free](/pricing/) to use for delivering data to Snowflake, but you'll incur costs in Snowflake for the data you store there, and for the [Snowpipe streaming service](https://docs.snowflake.net/manuals/user-guide/data-load-snowpipe-billing.html) we use to send data to your Snowflake account.

+## Limiting Snowflake connections by IP

+Snowflake allows you to [restrict account access by IP address](https://docs.snowflake.net/manuals/user-guide/network-policies.html).
+If you'd like to apply that filter, any Snowflake connections using `$send.snowflake()` should come from one of the following IP addresses:

+<<< @/docs/snippets/public-node-ips

+This list may change over time.
+If you've previously whitelisted these IP addresses and are having trouble writing data to Snowflake, please check to ensure this list matches your firewall rules.

 <Footer />